dedol/dedol/README.md

 <h2 align="left">👨🏻‍💻 Dmitriy Dolgin | 💻 Web Developer | 🏠 Moscow, Russia</h2>
 <p>I'm a master degree student at the Russian Technological University.
-I specialize in the field of Information Systems and Technologies at the faculty of Cyber ​​Security and Digital Technologies.</p>
+I specialize in the field of Information Systems and Technologies at the faculty of Cyber Security and Digital Technologies.</p>
 <p>I'm developing websites and web applications using Flask, PostgreSQL and Nginx.
 I'm currently learning VueJS in order to create a good frontend part in my applications and become a full-stack developer.</p>

 <h3>🔧 Technologies & Tools</h3>